Vaishaal/vaishaal.github.io/index.md

 ![image](http://s17.postimg.org/rxv2qg1v3/image.jpg)

-I'm a fourth year undergrad at UC Berkeley.
-I currently do research with Professor Anthony Joseph in secure machine Learning and Professor Avideh Zakhor in scaleable image localization.

-I am also head TA for [CS162](http://cs162.eecs.berkeley.edu/) the operating systems course.
+I am a <span id="years" ></span> year graduate student working in the Amp Lab.
+My research interests lie in the intersection of machine learning and distributed systems.

-You can contact me at vaishaal at berkeley dot edu
+You can contact me at vaishaal at eecs dot berkeley dot edu
 I've worked on a few projects which you can find [here](http://github.com/vaishaal).
 My cv is [here](/cv.pdf)

+This page is currently under (perpetual) construction

 Other Useful Stuff